matthiasn/talk-transcripts/Hickey_Rich/SimplicityMatters.md

 ```

 When we talk about one fold or braid, we have to move away from
-folding, because we do not actually fold our software.
+actually folding, because we do not fold our software.
 And we can
 look at it in terms of, maybe a piece of software, or component in
 your software, fulfills one role, it has one specific task, it is
 about a concept like security or scalability or access or
 authorization or calculation.
 Or it has a dimension.

 But in particular, I want to avoid getting a fixation on the word
 "one".
-Because it does not mean that you only have one thing.
+Because it does not mean that you have only one thing.
 It
-does not mean that you should have interfaces or classes, or whatever,
+does not mean you should have interfaces or classes, or whatever, with
-with only one operation, or you should only have singletons.
-It is
+only one operation, or you should only have singletons.
+It is really
-really about the interleaving, not the cardinality.
+about the interleaving, not the cardinality.

 And the main thing that distinguishes simplicity from easiness, or
 simple from easy, is the fact that simple is objective.
 We are going
 to be able to look, and we are are going to look later in this talk at
 very specific things we do in software, and think about how they may
 be twisted together.
-And it is something that you can go and look at,
+And it is something that you can go and you can
-but there is nothing subjective about it.
+look at it, but there is nothing subjective about it.

-[Time 0:03:35]
+[Time 0:03:34]

 ```
 slide title: Easy